RESPECT grid

 2. Watch the video “ReSPECT conversations – An update for healthcare professionals”.
 ReSPECT Conversations – An update for healthcare professionals

-3. Watch the Tier 2 session recording. (link)
+3. Watch the Tier 2 session recording.
+(Coming Soon)

 4. Discuss ReSPECT with your team – Understand the local processes for supporting ReSPECT within your team and how your role can support this important work.